liyues/NeRP/README.md

 ## Package Installment

 Users should install all the required packages shown above prior to running the algorithm.
 Most packages can be installed by running following command in terminal on Linux.
-To install of PyTorch, please refer to their official [website](https://pytorch.org).
+To install PyTorch, please refer to their official [website](https://pytorch.org).
+To install ODL, please refer to their official [website](https://github.com/odlgroup/odl).

 ```
 pip install package-name
 ```